faisalsayed10/firefiles/README.md

 # Description

-Get your own personal file hosting service in minutes.
+Get your own file hosting service in minutes.
 This is the hosted version of Firefiles, Make sure you check the [docs](https://firefiles.vercel.app/docs/intro) before getting started.

 # Features